najamsk/gatsby-kladi-startkit-new/src/pages/index.md

 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why pick me to help you setup your gatsbyjs site with github
+  title: Why pick me to help you setup your gatsbyjs site with github. connected
+    with netlify cms
   description: >
     As you can see this gatsby website is live and to make sure I don't waste your time I am making changes locally on my laptop and will push these changes to my github account that in turn will auto deploy this to netlify. that is your project yes?
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png